 What started off as a simple trip to see the Victoria Falls turned out to be much more than that.
 I had last been to the Victoria Falls when I was in school – long enough for the memories to have faded.
 Besides, my husband had been wanting to go there for a long time too.
 So, we decided to use our British Airways miles to book our trip.
 There were no British Airways rewards flights to Victoria Falls (Zimbabwe) available but there were flights to Livingstone (Zambia).
 However, the earliest return flights were 9 days later – longer than we would have planned but we booked them nonetheless.

 My initial thought was “what were we going to do for 9 days” because most people go there for three days only.
 I then began planning an itinerary.
 This is what we ended up with.

 2 nights at Avani Victoria Falls Hotel in Livingstone (Zambia)

-2 nights at Ichingo Chobe River Lodge on the Caprivi Strip (Namibia via Botswana)
+2 nights at Ichingo Chobe River Lodge in the Zambezi Region, previously known as the Caprivi Strip (Namibia via Botswana)

 3 nights in Victoria Falls (Zimbabwe)

 2 nights at Royal Chundu near Livingstone (Zambia)